 What we don’t: Not a standout in breathability or weight.

 Burton’s AK line has a well-earned reputation for quality builds, and their men’s Swash and women’s Embark hit a nice balance of protection, comfort, and features.
-The lightly insulated jackets (the Swash has 60g PrimaLoft Silver only in the torso, while the Embark has 60g throughout) are built around a sturdy 2-layer Gore-Tex construction that shrugs off high winds and heavy precipitation, but the interior has a surprisingly plush and soft feel thanks to the mixed mesh and stretchy taffeta lining.
-Tack on premium extras like a dedicated phone pocket that’s insulated to keep your battery fresh, pit zips, and large, mitten-friendly zippers, and you get our top snowboard jacket pick for the 2024/25 season.
+The lightly insulated jackets (the Swash has 60g PrimaLoft Silver only in the torso, while the Embark has 60g throughout) are built around a sturdy 2-layer Gore-Tex construction that shrugs off high winds and heavy precipitation, while the interior has a surprisingly plush and soft feel thanks to the mesh and stretchy taffeta lining.
+Tack on premium touches like a dedicated phone pocket that’s insulated to keep your battery fresh, pit zips, and mitten-friendly zippers, and it's easy to see why these Burton offerings earned our top spot for the 2025 season.

-As with the full AK collection, the Swash and Embark have high price tags, and they’ll likely be overkill for occasional riders and those just getting into the sport.
-Designs like the Burton Covert and 686 Athena below are better options for beginners or fair-weather boarders.
+As with the rest of the AK collection, the Swash and Embark have fairly high price tags, and they’ll likely be overkill for occasional riders and those just getting into the sport.
+For beginners and fair-weather boarders, it's likely worth considering cheaper alternatives like Burton's own Covert or the women-specific 686 Athena below.
 At the other end of the spectrum, Arc’teryx’s Sabre/Sentinel series gets you improved breathability at a lighter weight, but with a serious jump in price.
-This brings us back to the Burton Swash and Embark, which hits a great combination of proven Gore-Tex protection for deep days, comfort and mobility for sidecountry hikes, and practical features for discerning riders.
-If you plan to get out on the slopes with any regularity, this is a great choice that can carry you through many seasons.
+This brings us back to the Burton Swash and Embark, which strike a great combination of proven Gore-Tex protection for deep days, comfort and mobility for sidecountry hikes, and practical features for discerning riders.
+If you plan to get out on the slopes with any regularity, there's no doubt these Burton jackets will get the job done.

-See the Men's Burton [ak] Swash Gore-Tex 2L See the Women's Burton [ak] Embark Gore-Tex 2L
+See the Men's Burton [ak] Swash GTX 2L See the Women's Burton [ak] Embark GTX 2L

 Burton Covert 2.0 Insulated snowboard jacketCategory: Insulated